cjekel/tindetheus/README.rst

 application) and the Greek Titans:
 `Prometheus <https://en.wikipedia.org/wiki/Prometheus>`__ and
 `Epimetheus <https://en.wikipedia.org/wiki/Epimetheus_(mythology)>`__.
-Prometheus signifies "forethought," while his brother Epimetheus denotes "afterthought".
+Prometheus signifies “forethought,” while his brother Epimetheus denotes “afterthought”.
 In synergy they serve to improve your Tinder experience.

 Epimetheus creates a database from all of the profiles you review on Tinder.